syncfusion/ej2-vue-docs/src/documenteditor/document-editor/how-to/override-the-keyboard-shortcuts.md

 ## Override or define the keyboard shortcut

-Override or define a new keyboard shortcut behaviour instead of preventing the keyboard shortcut.
+Override or define a new keyboard shortcut behavior instead of preventing the keyboard shortcut.

-For example, `Ctrl + S` keyboard shortcut saves the document in SFDT format by default, and there is no behaviour for `Ctrl + Alt + S`.
+For example, `Ctrl + S` keyboard shortcut saves the document in SFDT format by default, and there is no behavior for `Ctrl + Alt + S`.
 The following code demonstrates how to override the `Ctrl + S` shortcut to save a document in DOCX format and define `Ctrl + Alt + S` to save the document in SFDT format.

 {% tab template="document-editor/export", isDefaultActive=false %}